waltgracesubmarine/Shane-Updated/README.md

 **This feature is available from 35 to ~60 mph due to a limitation with the Toyota radar**.
 It may not recognize oncoming traffic above 60 mph or so.
 To enable or disable this feature, use `opEdit` and change this parameter: `dynamic_camera_offset`.

 ---
-### PI -> PID Controller for Long and Lat
+### PI -> PID Controller for Lateral Control
-(long: longitudinal, speed control. lat: latitudinal, steering control)

 **Changes for lat control: (NEW❗)**
 - Adding the derivative component to lat control greatly improves the turning performance of openpilot, I've found it loses control much less frequently in both slight and sharp curves and smooths out steering in all situations.
 Basically it ramps down torque as your wheel approaches the desired angle, and ramps up torque quicky when your wheel is moving away from desired.

   ***Currently Supported Cars: (when param `use_lqr` is False)***
-  - 2017 Toyota Corolla
+  - All Camry variants (TSS2 get superior torque controller)
+  - RAV4_TSS2 and all variants
   - TSS2 Toyota Corolla (when param `corollaTSS2_use_indi` is False) - tune from birdman!
   - All Prius years (when param `prius_use_pid` is True) - tune from [Trae](https://github.com/d412k5t412)!